 When you write down your goals, something takes place inside of you.
 You unconsciously begin a path toward those goals.
 Something changes and you become a person who stays on track with your plans, dreams, and hopes.

 I am not talking about anything crazy here.
-I just know personally, that having SMART goals changed my life in many ways and in many areas.
+I just know personally that having SMART goals changed my life in many ways and in many areas.
 The research on goals also shows that people who write down their goals are far more successful than those who do not write down their goals.

 I teach my own staff to visualize their goals through pictures or words.
-Keep that visualization near at all times so when times are tough, that picture or those words can reorient one back onto the path to success once again.
+Keep that visualization near at all times so that when times are tough, that picture or those words can reorient one back onto the path to success once again.

 Why Do Goals Help So Much?